PleahMaCaka/wavewave/README.md

 # Compilation

-When modifying the repository, to create appropriate TypeScript types and JavaScript bundles, use `npm run compile`.
+When modifying the repository, to create appropriate TypeScript types and JavaScript bundles, use `npm run build`.

 # Acknowledgements and contact